mdn/content/files/en-us/web/api/navigator/getinstalledrelatedapps/index.md

 {{ ApiRef() }}{{SeeCompatTable}}

 The **`getInstalledRelatedApps()`** method returns a promise that resolves with an array of objects representing any related native apps or [Progressive Web Apps](/en-US/docs/Web/Progressive_web_apps) that the user has installed.
-This could be used for content personalization such as removing "install our app" banners from the web app if the native app is already installed.
+This could be used for content personalization such as removing "install our app" banners from the web app if the native app and/or PWA is already installed.

 > **Note:** This method must be invoked in a top-level [secure context](/en-US/docs/Web/Security/Secure_Contexts), that is, not embedded in an {{htmlelement("iframe")}}.

 ## Description

-`getInstalledRelatedApps()` can be used to check for the installation of Universal Windows Platform (UWP) apps, Android apps and PWAs that are related to the web app calling this method.
+`getInstalledRelatedApps()` can be used to check for the installation of Universal Windows Platform (UWP) apps, Android apps, and PWAs that are related to the web app calling this method.

-To associate the invoking web app to the native app or PWA, two things must be done:
+To associate the invoking web app with the native app or PWA, two things must be done:

 1. The invoking web app must be specified in the [`related_applications`](/en-US/docs/Web/Manifest/related_applications) member of its [manifest file](/en-US/docs/Web/Manifest).
 2. The native app or PWA must have its relationship with the invoking app defined.